What Are Brown-banded Cockroaches?

 The brown-banded cockroach, (also formally known as Supella longipalpa) is a small indoor bug.
 People often confuse it with other roach types as many cockroaches look similar.
 This species is most recognizable by the light brown bands that run across its wings and abdomen, the feature that gives the insect its name.
 This cockroach is different from the common ones found in kitchens and bathrooms, as it likes warmer and drier places.
 For this reason, even though it is an indoor-dwelling pest, they may be particularly difficult to detect early, hiding in areas that often go unnoticed.

-Identifying brown-banded cockroaches can be tough.
-They look a lot like German cockroaches in size and shape.
+Brown-banded cockroaches are small (about ½ inch long), light-brown insects identified by two distinct, lighter transverse bands across their wings and abdomen.
+Reliably identifying brown-banded cockroaches can be difficult, since they look a lot like German cockroaches in size and shape.
 However, their behaviors differ.
 One of the most distinct traits is their ability to thrive in areas above floor level.
 While German cockroaches stick close to moisture, brown-banded cockroaches’ behavior leads them to infest warmer, drier spots like cabinets, closets, and electronics.

 The brown-banded cockroach starts its life when the female lays what is called an “ootheca”, which is an egg case.
 She usually attaches it to furniture, shelves, or even behind picture frames.
 Each ootheca contains multiple eggs.
 Once the eggs hatch, the nymphs emerge and begin developing into adults over the course of several weeks.
 Development speed depends on temperature, with warmer conditions accelerating the process which can be a problem for Floridians.